pieface-/3dsphysicssandbox/README.md

 - Fix Banner Sound (Warning: sound may be irritable)
 - Save and load state to and from file (coming v0.4)
 - Different kinds of objects (like circles or custom shapes)
-- Proper implementation of forces/momentum and vectors
+- Proper implementation of forces and vectors
 - Tension and ropes
 - Develop into physics library
 - 3D physics